Viktor Alexander

-Viktor Alexander (May 1, 1865 – March 26, 1934) was a well-known Croatian lawyer and public prosecutor in Zagreb.
+Viktor Alexander (May 1, 1865 – March 26, 1934) was a well-known Croatian lawyer and public prosecutor in Zagreb, the capital of Croatia.

 Background and family

-Alexander was born in Zagreb on May 1, 1865 to a wealthy and prominent Jewish family Alexander.
+Alexander was born in Zagreb on May 1, 1865, to a wealthy and prominent Jewish family Alexander.
 His father, Ljudevit Alexander, was from Güssing, Austria and his mother Leonora (née Weiss) Alexander was from Veszprém, Hungary, the daughter of a wealthy merchant Wolf (Volf) and Johanna (born Stern) Weiss.
-He was raised with his brother Erich, and half-siblings Artur, Oskar Arthur, Robert Milan, Gizela Grünwald, and Olga Eisner, all from his father second marriage.
-Alexander mother died when he was three years old, and his father married Ida (née Weiss) Alexander in 1870.
+He was raised with his brother Erich, and half-siblings Artur, Oskar Arthur, Robert Milan, Gizela Grünwald, and Olga Eisner, all from his father's second marriage.
+Alexander's mother died when he was three years old, and his father married Ida (née Weiss) Alexander in 1870.
 Alexander's stepmother was not related to his mother, even though she had the same maiden name.
-Alexander finished elementary school in Zagreb, and high school in Senj.
+Alexander finished elementary school in Zagreb, and high school in Senj, a town in Croatia.
 He attended and graduated from the Faculty of Law at the University of Zagreb.
-Alexander married twice.
-His first wife was Osijek born Olga (née Weiss), sister of a notable Zagreb banker Oton Vinski (born Otto Weiss).
+Alexander married twice, his first wife was Osijek born Olga (née Weiss), sister of a notable Zagreb banker Oton Vinski (born Otto Weiss).
 Alexander separated from his first wife in 1904, and married Ivana (née Erben) from Petrinja, daughter of Franjo and Milka Erben.
 Alexander meet his second wife through his stepsister Olga.

-Corrections made based on genealogical research:

-[...] his mother Leonora / Elenora (née Weiss) Alexander was from Veszprém, Hungary, the daughter of a wealthy merchant Wolf (Volf) and Johanna (born Stern) Weiss.
-He was raised with his brother Erich, and half-siblings Artur, Oskar Arthur, Robert Milan, Gizela Grünwald, and Olga Eisner, all from his father second marriage.